 Documents to download

-The new European Union Tobacco Products Directive (TPD) entered into force on 19 May 2014.
+The new European Union Tobacco Products Directive (TPD) entered into force on 19 May 2014, revising the 2001 Directive of the same name.
 It introduced new regulatory controls on electronic cigarettes (e-cigarettes, sometimes referred to as ‘vapes’), as well as setting out requirements on tobacco products.
 The UK Tobacco and Related Products Regulations 2016 implemented the TPD in full.
-This Commons Library Briefing Paper outlines the new product requirements for e-cigarettes and identifies where national regulations have gone beyond what is in the TPD.
+This Commons Library Briefing Paper outlines the product requirements for e-cigarettes and identifies where national regulations have gone beyond what is in the TPD.

 The briefing does not cover the environmental impact of e-cigarettes.
 This is addressed in the Library debate pack on the Environmental impact of disposable vapes (November 2022).